 How to Promote Your Game on YouTube

-Your videos description is absolutely crucial and will be your best friend in making your game popular.
-YouTube can’t listen to your videos, so they rely on your text description to determine your video’s content.
+Your video description is absolutely crucial and will be your best friend in making your game popular.
+YouTube can’t “listen” to your videos, so they rely on your text description to determine your video’s content.
 Put a link to your game download page at the very top of the description.
 If it’s too low in your video description, people won’t see it and thus won’t click on it!
 Think of any keywords that describe your game and make sure to use it in a sentence in your video description: do not turn into just a list of words.
 That’s just spam.
 Write for PEOPLE, not robots.

-Also, comment on ALL the videos your watch, from now on.
 Don’t advertise your own video in the comment.
 At all.
 Just be slightly more active within the YouTube community.
-This will lead many people to check out your own video!
+This will lead many people to check out your own video, very passively!

-Popular keywords to use to name your video:
+Some popular keywords to use in the name your video on Youtube:

-Coming soon to this section, work in progress – Spring 2018:
+Coming soon to this section, work in progress – Late Summer 2018:

 How to promote your mobile game on Instagram

 Instagram is so huge and full of influencers!

 We are working on a very important segment of this page on how to use Instagram to get new followers and players for your game!